Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Introduction

-The assumptions on the scalar curvature in Theorem \ref{existence thm}, Theorem \ref{uniqueness thm}, and Theorem \ref{far outlying thm} are surprisingly sharp.
+The assumptions on the scalar curvature in Theorem \ref{existence thm}, Theorem \ref{uniqueness thm}, and Theorem \ref{far outlying thm} are essentially optimal.
 We show that the growth condition (\ref{decay R}) cannot be relaxed to requiring the scalar curvature to be non-negative and even.
-In fact, these weaker conditions are not sufficient to preclude large area-constrained Willmore spheres -- on-center or outlying -- that satisfy (\ref{small energy assumption}) but violate all three alternatives in Theorem \ref{uniqueness thm}.
-In particular, the assumptions conjecturally proposed in \cite{laurain2019analyse} are not quite sufficient to conclude that large area-constrained Willmore surfaces are unique. \begin{thm} There exist rotationally symmetric metrics $g_1$ and $g_2$ on $M=\{x\in\mathbb{R}^3:|x|>1\}$ both smoothly asymptotic to Schwarzschild with mass $m=2$ and with non-negative scalar curvature such that the following holds.
-There exist sequences of stable area-constrained Willmore spheres $\{\Sigma^1_j\}_{j=1}^\infty$ and $\{\Sigma^2_j\}_{j=1}^\infty$ that are on-center in $(M,g_1)$ and outlying in $(M,g_2)$, respectively, such that while
+In fact, these weaker conditions are not sufficient to preclude large area-constrained Willmore spheres -- on-center or outlying -- that satisfy \eqref{area and centering} and (\ref{small energy assumption}) but do not belong to the foliation from Theorem \ref{existence thm}.
+In particular, the assumptions conjecturally proposed in \cite{laurain2019analyse} are not quite sufficient to conclude that large area-constrained Willmore spheres are unique. \begin{thm} There exist rotationally symmetric metrics $g_1$ and $g_2$ on $M=\{x\in\mathbb{R}^3:|x|>1\}$ both $C^k$-asymptotic to Schwarzschild with mass $m=2$ for every $k\geq 2$ and with non-negative scalar curvature such that the following holds.
+There exist sequences of stable area-constrained Willmore spheres $\{\Sigma^1_j\}_{j=1}^\infty$ and $\{\Sigma^2_j\}_{j=1}^\infty$ that are on-center in $(M,g_1)$ and outlying in $(M,g_2)$, respectively, such that while, for all $j$,

-for all $j$. \end{thm} Conversely, centering of the foliation from Theorem \ref{existence thm} may fail if the assumption that the scalar curvature be asymptotically even is dropped.
-We refer to the work \cite{cederbaumexplicit} by C.~Cederbaum and C.~Nerz for a thorough investigation of various divergent notions of center of mass. \begin{thm} There exists a metric $g_3$ on $\{x\in\mathbb{R}^3:|x|>1\}$ smoothly asymptotic to Schwarzschild with mass $m=2$ with non-negative scalar curvature satisfying (\ref{decay R}) such that the following holds.
+\end{thm} Conversely, centering of the foliation from Theorem \ref{existence thm} may fail if the assumption that the scalar curvature is asymptotically even is dropped.
+We refer to the work of C.~Cederbaum and C.~Nerz \cite{cederbaumexplicit} for a thorough investigation of various divergent notions of center of mass. \begin{thm} There exists a metric $g_3$ on $\{x\in\mathbb{R}^3:|x|>1\}$ $C^k$-asymptotic to Schwarzschild with mass $m=2$ for every $k\geq 2$ with non-negative scalar curvature satisfying (\ref{decay R}) such that the following holds.
 There exists a number $\kappa_0>0$ and a smooth asymptotic foliation $\{\Sigma(\kappa): \kappa \in(0,\kappa_0)\}$ by on-center stable area-constrained Willmore spheres such that